Why Ohio University?

 - The Graduate College hosts interdisciplinary degrees in Translational Biomedical Sciences and the Individual Interdisciplinary Program, which allows students to pursue innovative research drawing from faculty expertise across the university.

-- OHIO faculty recognized for significant contributions to the development of knowledge, professional service, teaching, and mentoring: 100+
+- 100+ OHIO faculty are recognized for significant contributions to the development of knowledge, professional service, teaching, and mentoring.

 Safety and Transportation